Diabetes: Technologies Make Management Easier

 Diabetes Technol Ther.

-Blood glucose meters.
+Blood glucose testing.
 American Diabetes Association website.
 Available at:

 Desalvo D, Buckingham B. Continuous glucose monitoring: Current use and future directions.
 Curr Diab Rep. 2013;13(5):657-662.